Adding a Dependency Based on Autotools to a Bazel Project

 Create a BUILD file for our TestLibsodium library

-To add the Libsodium library as a dependency of the TestLibsodium Library package it is a simple matter of assigning the
+To add the Libsodium library as a dependency of the TestLibsodium Library package, simply assign the

 //:libsodium_configure label to the deps attribute.